 Display Illumination/Clock Display: When the Clock Display has been turned on, pressing and holding the Source button turns off audio output, but the clock display remains on.
 When the Clock Display has been turned off, pressing and holding the source button turns the unit off completely.
 Even if you have turned the radio completely off you can view the clock display by pressing the clock/display button.
 The clock will then remain On until you turn it back Off.
 When the unit is On you can select between the clock display or the audio track/tuner display.

 Wireless Remote Control: The DEX-P99RS comes with an IR wireless remote control.
 The remote allows you to control the volume, switch between sources, pause the CD, change the display, and adjust the audio.
 The mute button allows you to quickly lower the volume by about 90% ( function that cannot be performed from the front panel).
 The remote comes with a dash-mount and steering-wheel mount for added convenience.

-Steering Wheel Remote Compatibility: The head unit features an OEM steering wheel remote control input on the rear of the unit to allow you to keep your vehicle's radio steering wheel remote controls when used with the optional PAC SWI-RC Steering Wheel Control Interface Adapter (541SWIRC, sold separately); or the optional Metra ASWC Steering Wheel Control Interface Adapter (120ASWC, sold separately).
+Steering Wheel Remote Compatibility: The head unit features an OEM steering wheel remote control input on the rear of the unit that lets you keep your vehicle's factory steering wheel remote controls when used with an optional steering wheel audio control adapter (sold separately).